rcaelers/workrave-website/content/en/docs/settings/ui/index.md

 - Language

-  Sets the language of the user inferface.
-You select a specific language, or choose 'system default' to select the default language of your operating system and/or desktop environment.
+  Sets the language of the user interface.
+You can select a specific language, or choose 'system default' to select the default language of your operating system and/or desktop environment.

 - Start Workrave on logon (Windows only)